Ancient Egyptians used Thyme during mummification rituals due to its bactericidal and fungicidal effects.

 - Allow steeping for 5 minutes.

-- Finally, you can enjoy your thyme tea!
+- Finally, enjoy your Thyme tea!

-Watch the video below if you need visual help!
+Watch the video below for visual help!

 Where to Buy Thyme?

-|Amazon||Within 4 to 5 days after placing an order.|
+|Amazon||Within 4-5 days after placing an order|